SakuraDevGit/PlethnoticInfo/README.md

 If you have questions, feedback, or run into issues, we’re here to assist!
 Email us at [plethnotic.support.monogram393@passmail.net](mailto:plethnotic.support.monogram393@passmail.net).
 We aim to respond within 48 hours.

 ## Privacy and Data
 *Plethnotic* stores all data (profiles and session history) locally on your device.
 We don’t collect or share any personal information.
-For details, see our [Privacy Policy](#) (link to be added if created).
+For details, see our [Privacy Policy](https://github.com/SakuraDevGit/PlethnoticInfo/blob/main/Privacy.md).

 Thank you for using *Plethnotic*!
 Let’s keep multiplying the fun and learning!